phuongphally/phuongphally.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

 # About Me
+This is Mr. Phuong Phally from KAMPONG SPUE province, Cambodia. was born in 1991.

+# EDUCATION AND TRAINING
-I'm from KAMPONGSPUE provice, Cambodia.
-In 2014 graduate a bachelor of science in information technology in PHNOM PENH.
+  * In 02/01/2010 to 02/01/2014 graduate a bachelor of science in information technology at Asia Euro University 826, kammpuch Krum Blvd
+Teuk Laak I, Khan Toul Kok, Phnom Penh
+  * In 01/04/2014 basic and advance course of software expert training at Korea Software HRD Center, 12 St 323, Phnom Penh.

 ## Header 2